Mick Garris on good horror, Stephen King, and search histories

 Something has gone terribly wrong when we can’t make even a couple of 5 to 10 million films from all the money that tentpoles are generating.

 MG: Well, that’s what they should be able to do with all the billions of profits from things like Marvel.
 Roll a little bit of that into more experimental things.
 The fact that there are so many platforms now, should be a boon to creativity.
 But even those platforms have become obsessed with chasing the big dog.
-The studio’s won’t theatrically do number eight of this franchise, so we’ll do it on a streaming service.
+The studios won’t theatrically do number eight of this franchise, so we’ll do it on a streaming service.

 But, there’s still so much because of the streamers, and because of A24 and companies like XYZ and Magnolia.
 Real independent film.
 We’re still getting great stuff like Talk to Me.
 It’s fantastic.
 It’s my favorite movie of the year.
 I think it’s a masterpiece. it’s genuinely scary.

-I remember going going in blind, and 20 minutes in, I realized I was gritting my teeth, because I was so scared.
+I remember going going in blind, and 20 minutes in, I realized I was gritting my teeth because I was so scared.
 I can’t remember when that happened last time.

 MG: Same here.
 I mean, it was genuinely tense.

 MG: Yes and no. I must confess that most of the movies I consume, I’ll watch on a streamer, I’ll rent on VOD or something, but the important movies, I want to own them.
 I want to have them on 4k and that sort of thing.
-Personally, I almost never watch supplemental materials because or listen to the commentary tracks.
+Personally, I almost never watch supplemental materials or listen to the commentary tracks.
 I think they’re really valuable.
-But for me, I’ll watch the movie and love the movie.
+But for me, I’ll watch and love the movie.
 I just don’t want to watch it again with a commentary track under it.
 But I think they’re really important and I think they’re great to have.

 I talk about this a lot.
-But you know, you don’t have western conventions like Night Visions.
+But you know, you don’t have Western conventions like Night Visions.
 You don’t have romantic comedy festivals.
 I think it’s mainly because, until recently, outsiders were the primary people drawn into films of a darker nature.
 And, by definition, they are not people with a lot of others that they’re bonded to.

 And they’re the people who go to something like this, where you are surrounded by people of a similar mind, who share this interest in renegades of cinema, that is not advertised on every billboard.
 People seek things out.
 Sure, we have streamers, and they’re not the kind of place where you can find everything.
 Thank goodness for Shutter!

 But it’s a personality trait of the true genre fan.
 I mean, there are tons of people who will say they love horror.
 They love Saw.
 But, you know, those are franchises and they’re fun to enjoy with your girlfriend and popcorn, and a gang of buddies goes out to see it.
-But the people who really know and love genre stuff are into it deep, and they feel personally connected to it in ways that other genres don’t attract.
+But the people who really know and love genre stuff are into it deeply, and they feel personally connected to it in ways that other genres don’t attract.

 I’m autistic.
 So I have a hard time relating to certain things.
 So, it’s thanks to genre cinema, like horror, that has always been about the other.
 It allows me to have that empathetic experience of enjoying a collective trauma within an audience.